-The first track released by DFA “House of Jealous Lovers,” in 2002, is perhaps its most well-known release, and one of the most notable songs to come out of the early 2000’s New York post-punk revival scene.
+The first track released by DFA “House of Jealous Lovers,” in 2002, is one of the most notable songs to come out of the early 2000’s New York post-punk revival scene.
 Blending punk and dance music, the track put both the Rapture and DFA on the map.
 The Rapture had previously released one album, Mirrors, as well as an EP on Sub Pop (another prominent indie label), before signing with DFA.
 Coinciding with “House of Jealous Lovers,” Murphy and Goldsworthy produced Echoes, which drew attention from various major record labels.
 The Rapture eventually left DFA, signing with Universal and taking the completed Echoes with them, but the DFA production on that record as well as “House of Jealous Lovers” thrust The Rapture into the limelight, resulting in the group’s best album by far and a song that defined both a scene and a moment in time in a booming New York music scene.

 Black Dice—Beaches & Canyons

 After the success of “House of Jealous Lovers” along with a number of other dance-floor ready remixes and singles, DFA produced and released its first full-length LP, Beaches & Canyons, in 2002.
-Like much that happens at DFA (such as the hastily drawn lightning bolt that became the permanent logo of the label), the release of Beaches & Canyons as the DFA’s first LP was something of an inside joke.
+Like much that happens at DFA (such as the hastily drawn lightning bolt that became the permanent logo of the label), the release of Beaches & Canyons as DFA’s first LP was something of an inside joke.
 Establishing a reputation as dance floor taste-makers after a number of successful 12-inch releases, DFA came out of nowhere with the Black Dice LP, a highly experimental noise album more akin to an early Animal Collective record than anything you’d hear on the dance floor.
 From the beginning, DFA has been about promoting good music that they like, not falling into a niche, and Black Dice is a prime example of this.
 Eric Copland, a member of Black Dice, also released an excellent album, Goofballs, last year on the DFA label.

 LCD Soundsystem – LCD Soundsystem